MRG-R1: Reinforcement Learning for Clinically Aligned Medical Report Generation: Method

 Here, the policy ratio $\frac{\pi_{\theta_{\text{new}}}(o_i\mid q)}{\pi_{\theta_{\text{old}}}(o_i\mid q)}$ measures how the new policy probability of $o_i$ changes relative to the old policy; $A_i$ is the estimated advantage for response $o_i$; $\epsilon > 0$ is the clipping threshold that limits overly large updates by replacing the raw ratio with its clipped version; and $D_{\mathrm{KL}}(P\|Q)$ is the KL divergence \cite{kullback1951kullback} between the new policy and the reference policy, scaled by $\beta \geq 0$ to control policy drift.
 Intuitively, the “$min$” enforces the clipped surrogate familiar from PPO, while the KL term keeps the updated policy close to $\pi_{\theta_{\text{ref}}}$.

-Unlike PPO—which estimates $A_i$ via a learned value function/critic—GRPO computes $A_i$ within the sampled group for the same input to avoid value estimation.
+Unlike PPO, which estimates $A_i$ using a learned value function (critic), GRPO computes $A_i$ from the sampled responses within the same group for a given input, thereby avoiding explicit value estimation.
 Concretely, with rewards $r_i = R(q,o_i)$ from our rule/labeler-based clinical reward $R$, we use a normalized, within-group advantage

 where $\bar r$ and $\sigma_r$ are the group mean and standard deviation, Here, $\varepsilon>0$ is a small constant for numerical stability; when the group rewards are identical (variance near zero), set $\varepsilon$ to a value on the order of $10^{-8}$–$10^{-6}$.
 This relative construction compares candidates conditioned on the same study $q$. sharpening the learning signal for report-level clinical rewards without training a critic.